 Executive summaries aren’t much better — your average executive already sees enough “key points” and “top takeaways”.
 And besides, stretched for time or not, no executive is going to give their buy-in based on the bullets alone.

 What you need is a smarter way to share your proposal — and according to surveys of executives, that smarter way is video.

+The data is clear — video is an effective tool for selling to the C-suite.
 Executives overwhelmingly told Forbes Insight that video has fast become a preferred way for them to see a pitch or learn about new concepts and ideas.
 Consider the data:

 The implications for anyone attempting to communicate, inform, or persuade those executives are obvious: once your case is ready to be made, you should be making it with video.